-With over 40 years experience as an expert analyst of system design, system failures, code compliance issues and cause/effect relationships of problems related to the built environment, Bill regularly delivers advanced education seminars and workshops to industry professionals and academic audiences.
+With over 40 years experience as an expert analyst of system design, system failures, code compliance issues and cause/effect relationships of problems related to the built environment, Mr. Acorn regularly delivers advanced education seminars and workshops to industry professionals and academic audiences.
 As an Adjunct Professor in the Arizona State University Del E. Webb School of Construction, he delivers seminars several times a year through their continuing education program on topics including mechanical system design, project management and code compliance for advanced technology facilities.

 WORKSHOPS, SEMINARS AND ACADEMIC COURSES